mozilla/bigquery-backfill/backfill/2022-01-27-sanitize-search-engines/README.md

 )
 ```

-It has been running for more than an hour, but should be logically equivalent
+Job ID `moz-fx-data-shared-prod:US.bquxjob_26a03a84_17edafced63` ran for 89 minutes,
+took 179 days of slot time and shuffled 124 TB.
-to the earlier query that took 48 minutes.
+But this should be logically equivalent to the earlier query that took 48 minutes.
 This execution
-plan goes up to `S19` whereas the `LEFT JOIN` version goes up to only `S14`
+plan goes up to `S1D` whereas the `LEFT JOIN` version goes up to only `S14`
 so there may indeed be more data movement involved here.

+On another tack, I tried the LEFT JOIN query in the `shredder` project.
+It ran for 1 hour, then I got:

+> Resources exceeded during query execution: Your project or organization exceeded the maximum disk and memory limit available for shuffle operations.
+Consider provisioning more slots, reducing query concurrency, or using more efficient logic in this job.

+I wouldn't be surprised if we've increased these limits for shared-prod.